• Default font size

 Before you complete your tax return, you should read the "Guide to Tax Return - Individuals" carefully to ensure that you are entitled to claim Dependent Parent Allowance.
 To claim the allowance, you should complete the relevant parts, which are applicable to your claim, of the Part 11.4 of the tax return.
 You don´t have to state the amount of contributions actually paid in the year or to submit any documentary evidence with your tax return.
 However, you need to keep the relevant records for a period of 6 years after the expiration of the relevant year of assessment.
 The assessor may require you to provide such evidence when your case is subsequently selected for review.

-Note : The boxes for item (6)(ii) in Part 11.4 of the Tax Return - Individuals concern deduction claims for Elderly Residential Care Expenses.
+Note : The boxes for item (6)(b) in Part 11.4 of the Tax Return - Individuals concern deduction claims for Elderly Residential Care Expenses.
 If you wish to claim Dependent Parent Allowance, please do not fill in the amount of actual contributions in these boxes.

 back to top